top of page

 How to Calculate Minimum String Size

 The minimum number of panels is based on ensuring enough voltage for the inverter to start and operate on hot days, when voltage decreases due to the negative temperature coefficient.
-If string voltage drops below the inverter’s minimum threshold, the system may fail to produce power efficiently.
+If the string voltage drops below the inverter’s minimum threshold, the system may fail to produce power efficiently.

 Using a solar panel string calculator or manufacturer tools like SMA Sunny Design or SolarEdge Designer helps simplify these PV string sizing calculations while factoring in local climate data.